MicrosoftCloudEssentials-LearningHub/Azure-DigitalTwins-Overview/DEMO.md

 For this demo, you can set up your infrastructure using either of the following approaches:

-1. [Infrastructure via Azure Portal](./AzurePortal/): This approach involves creating the infrastructure and performing `all necessary steps through the Azure Portal` and its resources interface.
+1. [Infrastructure via Azure Portal](./DEMO.md): This approach involves creating the infrastructure and performing `all necessary steps through the Azure Portal` and its resources interface, please read below as an example.
-2. [Infrastructure via Terraform](./Terraform/): This approach focuses on `setting up the required infrastructure via Terraform`.
+2. [Infrastructure via Terraform](./terraform-infrastructure/): This approach focuses on `setting up the required infrastructure via Terraform`.
 It allows for source control of not only the solution code, connections, and setups `but also the infrastructure itself`.

 ## Prerequisites